charlie-gallagher/go-row-access-policies/README.md

 who can create and modify policies, but here I'm just gonna start with anyone can read, write, and modify any policy.

+## Current state: 2025-10-25
+So far, I have a working serde system (read into database, get back from database and back into policy JSON).
+But there's no user interface.
+So, I'd like to set up two different UIs, a localhost server and a CLI.
+The server is better for loading data, although I guess you could pass in a folder containing policies to the CLI.

+I guess for a CLI you could set up a persistent database, load it with some files through repeated CLI calls, and then query it.
+At least that way you don't have to `POST` data, you can just tell the CLI handler about the file you want to load.

+Ok, I'm going with a CLI for now.
+Later, I can put this into a server if I want to experiment with that.

 ---